pavel-main/AskGemini/README.md

 See LICENSE.txt for details.

 ## Credits
 Created by William E. Webb
-Designed for clarity, reliability, and embedded AI experimentation.